ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 C#, .Net Framework, WPF, XAML, *September 2021-November 2021*, [GitHub]((https://github.com/ZYChimne/CyDrive-windows))
 * Implemented all page layouts and set up navigation logic of the application
 * Page design was completely grid-based, showing great flexibility and robustness on all kinds of devices
-* Built basic functions including login/out, signup, new/delete, rename, mulit-select, upload/download and etc.
+* Built basic functions including login/out, sign up, new/delete, rename, multi-select, upload/download and etc.

 Music Player
 ------
 Kotlin, Android, *June 2021-August 2021*
-* Implemented MVVM design pattern, updating data by Livedata and databinding
+* Implemented MVVM design pattern, updating data by Live Data and Data Binding
 * Built a database to keep the user information and recover them on Application opens
 * Used Repository to interact with the database to implement querying and search data of the database
 * Integrated RxJava to check whether permission is granted and notify the activity